|Choosing an SSID

 More funny SSIDs were here (NOTE: as of Jan.
 2021 these articles have been removed): Stay off my LAN!
 Our top WiFi names from August 2015.
 This includes "Mum, click here for Internet" and "Lord of the Pings".
 Also, some neighbors take out their anger with "You're music is annoying" and "QUIT STEALING MY PAPER".
 The article was such a hit, that part two followed in October 2015: Our top WiFi names, part 2.
 The new list includes my personal favorite "searching....".

 From NPR's All Tech Considered in Feb.
-2017, we have Using A Wi-Fi Network's Name To Broadcast A Political Message from Feb.
-2017.
+2017, we have Using A Wi-Fi Network's Name To Broadcast A Political Message.
 Quoting: "President Trump's supporters and opponents have expanded their battlefield even to the choice of their own Wi-Fi names - identifying their networks according to what they think of the president.
 Examples range from the F-word followed by Trump's name to the acronym 'MAGA Wi-Fi,' which stands for Make America Great Again Wi-Fi."